ros-industrial/ros_qtc_plugin/installer/readme.md

 ## First you need to install all necessary version of Qt Libraries

    Download the version from [here](https://download.qt.io/official_releases/qt/) into your home directory.
+When deploying remember to not install QtWebEngin because it cause Qt Creator to crash when clicking help.

 ## Next you need to install Qt Installer frame work.